Ovid/zen-of-test-suites/README.md

 In your test suite, we also want a clean separation of data and code (in my experience, this is very hit-or-miss), but we often *need* to know the data we have.
 We set up data to run tests against to ensure that we can test various conditions.
-Can we give a customer a birthday discount if they were born February 29th?
+Can we give a customer a birthday discount if they were born on February 29th?
 Can a customer with an overdue library book check out another?
 If our employee number is no longer in the database, is our code properly deleted, along with the backups and the git history erased? (kidding!)